Stuart Norridge (Student 1961- 1968 & Staff Member 1975 – 2014)

 So. if you’re passing the Blanket Hall do pop in for a present, a pie or just to say ‘Hello!’
 (Closed Mondays).

-Sally Scott (Smith) Head Girl 1998-9
+Sally Scott (Smith) (Head Girl 1998-9)

 From Burford to Broadway

-What are the chances that, when joining the cast of King Charles III in the West End last year, I would be joined by another ex-pupil, Barnaby Kay?
+What are the chances that, when joining the cast of King Charles III in the West End, I would be joined by another ex-pupil, Barnaby Kay?
 A strange twist of fate.
 And yet I remember returning to school for a visit, years after I had left, and finding Mr & Mrs Norridge in the upstairs History rooms.
 We chatted and I told them I had become an actor.
 They asked me if I knew Barney, and though I didn’t, I remembered the name.
 Establishing our unlikely connection during rehearsals, we discussed Burford sport socks and stories of Mr Weir’s disciplinary measures in the Green Room between scenes.

-Georgina Purdy – 2003-2010
+Georgina Purdy (Burford 2003-2010)

 Gee left Burford in 2011 and after a gap year went to Manchester to read History and Archaeology.
 It was during her last year at University that she joined a rowing club – the result of which has been to find a shared enthusiasm with other girls to take on the Atlantic challenge and raise funds for PLAN International ‘Because I am a girl’ campaign.
 The campaign tackles the rights of girls threatened by poverty, gender inequality and violence.